-When incrementing a tree's diameter with new growth, seedlings and saplings have the amount of growth increase applied to their diameter at 10 cm.
+When incrementing a tree's diameter with new growth, seedlings and saplings have the amount of growth change applied to their diameter at 10 cm.
 Adults have the amount applied to their DBH.
-For more on tree types and their measurements, see the trees topic.
+For more on tree types and their measurements, see the tree life history stages topic.
 For more on tree size relationships, including how trees transition between life history stages, see the allometry topic.